David So: Drips and Swirls

 So owns Drips & Swirls, a soft serve ice cream and coffee shop in Koreatown, Los Angeles.
 So started it with three other people and it opened to the public on August 25, 2016.

 Junbi Matcha & Tea

 June Quan, Dan Tran, Anna Wang, and Jeremy Tu cofounded Young Bud, a matcha-centric snack and dessert shop, in Smorgasburg LA in 2017.
 Joe Jitsukawa of JKFilms and So later came on as partners prior the business being rebranded as Sip Matcha in January 2018.
 A physical location opened in Westwood, Los Angeles in February 2018.
 And a second physical location opened in Rowland Heights, California in June 2018.
 The business was rebranded as Junbi Matcha & Tea in January 2020 due to copyright disputes over the name Sip Matcha.

 Personal life

 So lives in Los Angeles, California.
 He announced his engagement to longtime partner, Mariel Song, in August 2019.

 So's father is a pastor.
-So has an older brother.
+He has an older brother.